HilarioNengareJr/CourseRegisterApp/README.md

 ## Features

-- User Registration: Students can create a new account by providing their personal information and choosing a username and password.
 - User Login: Registered students can log in securely using their credentials to access the course registration functionality.
 - Course Selection: Students can view the list of available courses, including course details such as title, instructor, schedule, and available seats.
 - Course Enrollment: Students can select the courses they wish to enroll in and add them to their registration list.